Icon: Symbolism

-In the icons of Eastern Orthodoxy, and of the Early Medieval West, very little room is made for artistic license.
+In the icons of Eastern Orthodoxy, and of the early Medieval West, very little room is made for artistic license.
 Almost everything within the image has a symbolic aspect.
 Christ, the saints, and the angels all have halos.
 Angels (and often John the Baptist) have wings because they are messengers.
 Figures have consistent facial appearances, hold attributes personal to them, and use a few conventional poses.
 Archangels bear a thin staff and sometimes a mirror.

 Colour plays an important role as well.
 Gold represents the radiance of Heaven; red, divine life.
 Blue is the colour of human life, white is the Uncreated Light of God, only used for resurrection and transfiguration of Christ.
 In icons of Jesus and Mary, Jesus wears red undergarment with a blue outer garment (representing God becoming human) and Mary wears a blue undergarment with a red overgarment (representing a human who was granted gifts by God), and thus the doctrine of deification is conveyed by icons.
 Letters are symbols too.
 Most icons incorporate some calligraphic text naming the person or event depicted.
 Even this is often presented in a stylized manner.

-Miracles
+Palladium and miracles

-In the Eastern Orthodox Christian tradition there are reports of particular wonderworking icons that exude myrrh (fragrant, healing oil), or perform miracles upon petition by believers.
-When such reports are verified by the Orthodox hierarchy, they are understood as miracles performed by God through the prayers of the saint, rather than being magical properties of the painted wood itself.
-Theologically, all icons are considered to be sacred, and are miraculous by nature, being a means of spiritual communion between the heavenly and earthly realms.
+The historical tradition of icons used for purposes other than visual depiction are the Palladium (protective image), the Palladium (classical antiquity), the acheiropoieta, and various "folk" traditions associated with folk religion.
+Of these various forms the oldest tradition dates back to before the Christian era among the ancient Greeks.
+The various "folk" traditions are more poorly documented and often are associated with local folk narratives of uncertain origin.

-However, it is not uncommon for specific icons to be characterised as "miracle-working", meaning that God has chosen to glorify them by working miracles through them.
-Such icons are often given particular names (especially those of the Virgin Mary), and even taken from city to city where believers gather to venerate them and pray before them.
-Islands like that of Tinos are renowned for possessing such "miraculous" icons, and are visited every year by thousands of pilgrims.
+In English, since around 1600, the word palladium has been used figuratively to mean anything believed to provide protection or safety, and in particular in Christian contexts a sacred relic or icon believed to have a protective role in military contexts for a whole city, people or nation.
+Such beliefs first become prominent in the Eastern Churches in the period after the reign of the Byzantine Emperor Justinian I, and later spread to the Western church.
+Palladia were processed around the walls of besieged cities and sometimes carried into battle.